Planning a reunion at Lake Tahoe? Use Reunly free - guest list, RSVPs, budget, schedule, name tags.Start free →▶ Demo

 Kid-friendly

-Boulder-strewn turquoise cove on the east shore; the most photogenic swim beach in Tahoe.
-Arrive by 9 AM in summer or you won't park.
+Boulder-strewn turquoise cove on the east shore - the most photogenic swim beach in Tahoe.
+Arrive by 9 AM in summer or you won't park; East Shore Express shuttle from Incline Village is the alternative.

 Official source ↗